Players meet with Panthers owner to discuss social issues | FOX Sports

 Players meet with Panthers owner to discuss social issues

 CHARLOTTE, N.C.
-(AP) The Panthers say team captains and other selected players met with owner Jerry Richardson at his home Tuesday to ”discuss social issues affecting the league and solutions moving forward.”
+(AP) Panthers team captains and other selected players met with owner Jerry Richardson at his home Tuesday to ”discuss social issues affecting the league and solutions moving forward.”

 Carolina spokesman Steven Drummond said the conversations between the players and owner will remain private.

+Even when he did release a statement on Monday – a day after 30 other owners had spoken out – it didn’t make much reference to Trump’s comments.

-Richardson said in a statement Monday that ”politicizing the game is damaging and takes the focus off the greatness of the game itself and those who play it.”
+”We are proud of the men we have on this football team.
+Our players have been active and impactful participants in making our community stronger,” Richardson’s statement read. ”From the first time I stepped into an NFL locker room at Memorial Stadium in Baltimore in 1959, I have lived and seen the sport’s ability to bring people of all backgrounds together.
+Politicizing the game is damaging and takes the focus off the greatness of the game itself and those who play it.”

+Richardson has remained largely private since his last press conference in January of 2011.

+Peppers said Sunday he struggled with the decision to remain in the tunnel, but wanted to do something to support his NFL brothers.

 —